Component: Form management - Data management

 - Remove each system field

-- You can remove system field one by one by clicking on the Remove button at the field row.
+- You can remove system fields one by one by clicking the Remove button at the field row.

 - After being removed, the field will be hidden from the System fields list.
 To add the field again, you must add it manually.